bence-toth/react-hook-local-web-storage/README.md

 }
 ```

-**NOTE:** you can use `useLocalStorageNoSync` hook to opt out of using updates on hook state.
-First argument of the array will then contain a function returning value stored in `localStorage` on demand.
+**NOTE:** you can use `useLocalStorageNoSync` hook to opt out of using updates.
+First entry of the output array will then contain a function returning value stored in `localStorage` on demand.

 ## Tweaking update frequency